A History of the House

 Stowe House was designed as a show house.
 From its impressive 1770s entrance hall, the Marble Saloon, visitors could, and still can, enjoy the spectacular views in four directions through the House.
 The line of the State Rooms stretches for 150 metres.

 Stowe House Preservation Trust was formed in 1997 and the School granted a 99 year lease of the House to the Trust.
-This meant that the Trust could apply for Heritage Lottery funding to help restore the House.
-It depends on generous donations from the National Heritage Lottery Fund, English Heritage, and the Getty Grant Program, the World Monument Fund, Shanks First Landfill Grant and individual donors.
+This means that the Trust can apply for public funds to help restore the main mansion.
+It depends on generous donations from the National Heritage Lottery Fund, English Heritage, the Getty Grant Program, the World Monument Fund, Shanks First Landfill Grant and individual donors.

-Two phases have been completed out of a six phase programme of restoration.
+The original six phase programme of restoration has altered over the years.
 Phase one (2000-02) included the North Front, colonnades and screen walls.
 Phase two (2003-05) included the Central Pavilion roof and dome, the South Portico and steps, and the impressive Marble Saloon.
 A Visitor Interpretation Centre was also created to help visitors understand the history of the House and family.
+Phase three (2009 - 2011) completed the South Front facade and ensured the building was now watertight.
+The Library was included in this phase as the heavy plaster ceiling was in danger of collapsing.